Midnight Love: Recording

 Gaye and Gordon Banks then worked on seven of the album's other tracks.
 To help out, Columbia had sent Gaye and his musicians several instruments along with the Roland TR-808 drum machine and a Jupiter 8 synthesizer.
 Gaye and Banks mainly contributed to the production, with Harvey Fuqua adding to the production by adding horn sections.
-In regards to the recording development of the album Gordon Banks stated:
+With regard to the recording development of the album, Banks stated: